o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 DESCRIPTION
 --------------------------------------------------------------------------------------------

-The rmr_get_meid function will copy the managed equipment ID (meid) field from the message into the *dest* buffer provided by the user.
+The rmr_get_meid function will copy the managed entity ID (meid) field from the message into the *dest* buffer provided by the user.
 The buffer referenced by *dest* is assumed to be at least RMR_MAX_MEID bytes in length.
 If *dest* is NULL,